kevinlind/acp-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 ## Logging

-The logging APIs allow log messages to be tagged and filtered with a the Mobile SDK log messages.
+The logging APIs allow log messages to be tagged and filtered with the Mobile SDK log messages.
 It allows a separation between Mobile SDK messages and application messages in the device log files.

 As an application developer, use the `setLogLevel` API to filter the log messages coming from the Mobile SDK.

 As a Mobile SDK extension developer, use the `log` APIs to include extension log messages with Mobile SDK core log messages.

-The Mobile SDK logging modes in order of verbosity from least to most is `ERROR`, `WARNING`, `DEBUG`, and `TRACE`.
+The Mobile SDK logging modes in order of verbosity, from least to most, are `ERROR`, `WARNING`, `DEBUG`, and `TRACE`.